gptscript-ai/search/README.md

 # Search Tools for GPTScript

 This repo contains search tools for GPTScript.
-We currently support Bing (web only), Brave (web and image), and Google (web and image).
+We currently support Bing (web only), Brave (web and image), DuckDuckGo (web only), and Google (web and image).

 Web search output is in the following format: